Personal finance journalist with an eye for industry news

 The scientific survey of 1,001 adults was conducted Sept.
 21-24 via landline and cellphone.
 See survey methodology.

-credit – now what?
+You checked your credit – now what?

 Checking your credit report and credit score are important first steps in your post-breach protection plan.
 You can do both for free at CreditCards.com, and you’re entitled to one complimentary credit report from each of the three major bureaus per year at AnnualCreditReport.com.